gares/iris/docs/equalities_and_entailments.md

 propositions themselves.
 However, there is a pitfall here: internal equality `≡` is in general strictly stronger than `∗-∗` (the bidirectional version of the magic wand), because `Q1 ≡ Q2` means that `Q1` and `Q2` are equivalent _independently of the available resources_.
+This makes `≡` even stronger than `□ (_ ∗-∗ _)`, because `□` does permit the usage of some resources (namely, the RA core of the available resources can still be used).

 The two notions of internal equivalence and equality of propositions are related by the following law of propositional extensionality:
 ```coq
 Lemma prop_ext P Q : P ≡ Q ⊣⊢ ■ (P ∗-∗ Q).
 ```